In this guide you'll find answers to questions including:

 You just need to:

-If you decide to switch to a supplier who is not using smart technology after your meter is installed, you may have to upgrade your meter again at a later date.
+If you decide to switch to a supplier who’s not using smart technology after your meter is installed – or you have an older generation (SMETS1) meter that can’t be migrated to a new supplier without a software update, it’ll revert to a standard digital meter for now, meaning you’ll need to take manual readings until it’s upgraded at a later date.

-Yes, Ofgem regulations state that you can still switch supplier.
+Yes, Ofgem regulations state that you can still switch if you have a smart meter.
 Energy companies cannot use your data to prevent you from switching to a better deal.

-If you switch to an energy supplier that is yet to use smart technology, you may lose your smart meter's functionality temporarily and have to give your readings manually.
+If you switch to an energy supplier that is yet to use smart technology – or your smart meter doesn’t (yet) support switching suppliers, you may lose its smart functionality temporarily and have to give your readings manually.

-However, this will only be until the supplier has upgraded their technology and you will still benefit from monitoring your current energy usage.
+However, this will only be until the supplier has upgraded its technology and you will still benefit from being able to monitor your current energy usage.

 No. While you will be given the opportunity to replace your current meter with a smart meter, there's no obligation to get one.
 Most energy suppliers have dedicated teams available to answer questions you might have so they can address your concerns.
 If you still don't want one, though, you won't be forced to have one.